mohamed-taman/Flight-Advisor/README.md

 ![System DB](docs/images/SystemDB.png)

 Hit test, and it should show a green bar for successful settings.
-So hit **Connect** button and explore all data.
+So hit the **Connect** button and explore all data.

 ### Stopping The System
-Just press `CTRL+C` keys on terminal.
+Just press the `CTRL+C` keys on the terminal.

 ### Closing The Story

 Finally, I hope you enjoyed the application and find it useful.
-If you would like to enhance please open **PR**, and finally give it a 🌟.
+If you would like to enhance, please open **PR**, and yet give it a 🌟.

 ## The End
 Happy Coding 😊